kdwedage/CodeT5Experiments/README.md

 	- Currently the pretraining is use CodeSearchNet python which only has 251k examples, which may be insufficient for pretraining.
 (Let's see the test loss).
 	- Ran out of memory when running eval bleu for dev set.
 	- Also need to set source and target lengths to larger (512).
+		- Require 42 GB for batch size of 16 with source and target lengths of 512.